 An aquarium or a fish tank in the bedroom is considered bad feng shui for several reasons.
-To easily understand why, let us look at each of these two components separately - the feng shui of a bedroom and the feng shui of an aquarium - and then see if the two combined make a good feng shui match.
+To easily understand why, let us look at each of these two components separately - the feng shui of a bedroom and the feng shui of an aquarium - then see if the two combined make a good feng shui match.

+Good feng shui in the bedroom is of paramount importance to one's health, well-being, and personal energy.
 The higher the quality of feng shui energy you have in your bedroom - healthy, sensual, calming, nourishing - the higher the quality of your own energy.

 The Water Taboo